 The best way to stay safe under extreme conditions is to avoid driving until the weather improves.
-If you are driving make sure your vehicle is winter ready, always carry an emergency kit and have clothing available appropriate to the weather that you will experience outside your vehicle.
+If you do drive, make sure your vehicle is winter ready, always carry an emergency kit and have clothing available that is appropriate for the weather.

 - Shift into Winter is a comprehensive guide to winter driving in B.C.

 - Travelling in an Avalanche Area

 It is difficult to see other vehicles during dark, wintry days.

 - Daytime running lights are dimmer than headlights.

 - Tail lights do not turn on with your daytime running lights.